-We have acted as special counsel to Orbsat Corp., a Nevada corporation (the "Company"), in connection with the preparation and filing with the Securities and Exchange Commission of a Post-Effective Amendment to its Registration Statement on Form S-1 (the "Amended Registration Statement").
-The Company is filing the Amended Registration Statement in connection with the offering from time to time, pursuant to Rule 415 promulgated under the Securities Act of 1933, as amended, by certain selling stockholders of up to 5,641,000 shares of the Company's common stock, par value \$0.0001 per share (the "Shares"), issuable to the selling stockholders upon their conversion of certain convertible promissory notes, as amended (the "Notes"), issued by the Company to the selling stockholders in private placements completed on August 21, 2020 and on December 1, 2020.
+We have acted as special counsel to Orbsat Corp., a Nevada corporation (the "Company"), in connection with the preparation and filing with the Securities and Exchange Commission of a Registration Statement on Form S-1 (the "Registration Statement").
+The Company is filing the Registration Statement in connection with the offering from time to time, pursuant to Rule 415 promulgated under the Securities Act of 1933, as amended, by certain selling stockholders of up to 4,085,339 shares of the Company's common stock, par value \$0.0001 per share (the "Shares"), issuable to the selling stockholders upon their conversion of certain convertible promissory notes (the "Notes") issued by the Company to the selling stockholders in a private placement completed on May 13, 2019.